 A business with a tax liability may have levies issued to their receivables by the state.
 This legally obligates the receivable to pay the state what they would otherwise pay the business concerned and can have serious social and financial ramifications.

-If you are inliabilityed to the state, the state may levy your bank accounts, directly taking up to the amount that you owe.
+If you have a liability owed to the state, the state may levy your bank accounts directly, taking up to the amount that you owe.
 There is a brief holding period in this process, during which it is recommended that you seek professional assistance.
 Doing so may enable you to avoid the levy, or, in some cases, reverse it.